 Starting in 2013, online gambling has also been legal in the Garden State.
 This is part of a long continuum of the state's pragmatic attitude towards gambling.

 New Jersey saw different forms of legal gambling in the 18th and 19th centuries, including lotteries and horse racing.
 Towards the end of the 1800s, different forms of gambling were outlawed one by one.
 An 1897 referendum sealed the deal and banned all commercial gambling in New Jersey.

-Although gambling was officially banned, this didn't really slow down things down in Atlantic City.
+Although gambling was officially banned, this didn't really slow down things in Atlantic City.
 During the prohibition era, Atlantic City earned a reputation for relaxed enforcement of alcohol and gambling laws.
 Under the direct and indirect management of crime bosses such as Enoch "Nookie" Johnson, the city was dubbed "The World's Playground".

 Gambling restrictions eased from 1939 onwards, starting with the re-legalization of racetrack gambling.
 During the next decades, the state's gambling laws became more liberal.
 New Jersey legalized non-profit bingos and raffles, lifted the ban of amusement games, and created the state lottery.